galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 >
 >    > ### {% icon comment %} Comment: How the cell cycle genes are marked
 >    >
 >    > When we join the two tables, we'll ask for any empty fields to be filled in with `FALSE`.
-The cell cycle gene table has an extra column where they are all marked as `TRUE` - they will retain these entries when we join the tables, but since there are no entries for the rest of the genes, their rows will be filled in as `FALSE`.
+The cell cycle gene table has an extra column where they are all marked as `TRUE` - they will retain these entries when we join the tables, but since there are no entries for the rest of the genes in this column, their rows will be filled in as `FALSE`.
 This will enable us to pick out the cell cycle genes later.
 >    {: .comment}
 >
 > 2. {% tool [Sort](sort1) %} with the following parameters: